Down Market Strategies to Take Advantage of

 In December of last year our investment team published a paper, How We Are Positioning Portfolios and Why.
 The paper detailed why we were taking a “moderate conservative” stance towards risk within our portfolios and identified various opportunities we believed could add value in the current environment.
 Indeed, decisions to reduce overall equity exposure, overweight value stocks, remain committed to foreign markets, and diversify our fixed income exposure have contributed to strong relative performance this year (yes, our international equity is outperforming our domestic equity strategies year-to-date).

 Of course, sometimes there’s also value in the actions you don’t take as an investor.
-As painful as an 18% correction for the total U.S. stock market might feel, many of the trendy market segments, themes, and individual stocks that performed well in prior years have been hit considerably harder, giving up all excess return previously earned.
+As painful as a 20% correction for the total U.S. stock market might feel, many of the trendy market segments, themes, and individual stocks that performed well in prior years have been hit considerably harder, giving up all excess return previously earned.
 One lesson you might take from our recent blog post about thematic investing is that discipline in a bull market can be just as important as discipline in a bear market.
 In other words, we are in considerably better shape today for having not piled into overcrowded IPOs and SPACs, Disruptive Technology and Innovation, Cryptocurrency and Blockchain, and speculative growth stocks.

 Looking ahead, as chatter about the possibility of a Fed-induced recession begin to make headlines, it’s important to revisit why Recession Announcements Aren’t Useful Market Timing Indicators.
 This piece is a good reminder that the economy and the stock market are not the same thing, and it’s the stock market that’s the leading indicator (not the other way around).